aji3/xlscript/README.md

 ## 2. Define Mapping Definition on Excel sheet

-Since this library uses xlbean internally to load values from Excel sheet, the way for data definition is the same as xlbean as explained [here](https://github.com/aji3/xlbean/wiki).
+Since this library uses xlbean internally to load values from Excel sheet, the way to define data loading is the same as xlbean as explained [here](https://github.com/aji3/xlbean/wiki).

-Only difference is that a value in this format ``` `any_script` ``` will be evaluated as Groovy script.
+Only difference is that values put in back quote will be evaluated as Groovy script. ``` `this is evaluated as groovy script` ```

 1. Define name for each column of table in Excel sheet.